New Zealand is currently at Alert Level 1. For more information on what this means, visit the New Zealand Government’s dedicated COVID-19 website.

 In early April New Zealand entered into a Reciprocal Transit Arrangement with the US.
 It allows “New Zealand citizens, New Zealand residents and third country nationals who have an approved ESTA or valid visa [to] transit the United States of America, so long as they have not been physically present in any of the following regions for the 14 days prior to entry into the United States: Brazil, Iran, China, United Kingdom, Ireland and any country in the Schengen zone”.
 Foreign nationals who visited Brazil, China, Iran, European Schengen area, United Kingdom in the past 14 days cannot enter the US.
 The Department of Homeland Security (US Customs and Border Protection) advises “there is no delineation between those attempting to enter for transit versus those attempting to enter for business or other”.

-We understand from the Australian Government, that New Zealand citizens, residents and immediate family who wish to transit Australia on their way home to New Zealand are subject to both Australian Federal and State Government requirements.
+New Zealand citizens, residents and immediate family who wish to transit Australia on their way home to New Zealand are subject to both Australian Federal and State Government requirements.

 At the Federal level, the Australian Border Force are permitting transits of up to 72 hours for New Zealanders, requiring transits of more than eight hours to leave the airport.
 We are aware that State Governments have 14 days mandatory quarantine requirements for those arriving from overseas.